History of Minnesota: Spanish-American War and Philippine-American War

+When the United States entered the Spanish–American War on April 25, 1898 volunteer troops were raised throughout the United States to supplement the Regular Army.
+Various units of the Minnesota National Guard formed the nucleus of the newly created Minnesota regiments for the war with Spain.
+According to the book Minnesota in the Spanish-American War and the Philippine Insurrection by Franklin F. Holbrook, these units consisted of "three regiments of infantry, one battalion of artillery, and a medical corps, with a total membership of approximately two thousand officers and men".
+In total, Minnesota tendered four regiments to the conflict, those regiments being the 12th Minnesota Infantry Regiment, the 13th Minnesota Infantry Regiment, the 14th Minnesota Infantry Regiment, and the 15th Minnesota Infantry Regiment.
+According to the Minnesota Military and Veterans Museum, Minnesota volunteered a total of 5,348 officers and enlisted men to the two conflicts.
+The 13th Minnesota Infantry Regiment was the only regiment from the state to see action during the two conflicts when it was deployed during the Spanish-American War in 1898.
+The regiment saw action at the Battle of Manila during the war and later took part in the Philippine–American War at the Second Battle of Caloocan, the Capture of Malolos, and the Luzon Expedition.

 World War I

 When the United States entered the First World War, Minnesota's National Guard was activated for federal service.
 To fill that void the State created the Minnesota Home Guard.
-The 16th Battalion was the first African American unit formed by the State of Minnesota.
+The 16th Battalion, Minnesota Home Guard was the first African American unit formed by the State of Minnesota.
 Companies A, B, and band were formed in St. Paul while C and D Companies came from Minneapolis.
 Because of the bigotry the soldiers experienced at enlistment, they insisted their officers be black.
 When the war ended the Home guard was disbanded, however, there was community support for the 16th being incorporated into the National guard.
 Instead, in April 1919, the Minnesota Legislature approved the formation of the First Infantry Battalion of the Minnesota Militia.
 It was segregated and not an official unit of the state guard.

 Fort Snelling was converted to a rehabilitation hospital for veterans, and treated victims of the 1918 influenza pandemic.